St. Peter's (Liverpool ward)

 St. Peter’s ward is a defunct Liverpool ward.
-Established in 1835 when Liverpool was first divided into wards under the Municipal Corporations Act, it was abolished in 1953 as part of reordering of Liverpool's electoral wards.
+Established in 1835 when Liverpool was first divided into wards under the Municipal Corporations Act 1835, it was abolished in 1953 as part of reordering of Liverpool's electoral wards.
 It elected three councillors to Liverpool City Council.

 It was named after St. Peter’s Church, which stood in Church Street.
 The church was demolished in 1922.
 The ward was in the city centre area, covering part of what is now Central Liverpool around Church Street, Seel Street, Concert Square, and nearby districts, with St Peter’s Church and Church Street at the core of the shopping district.

 Overview

-St Peter’s was one of the original sixteen wards established under the Municipal Corporations Act of 1835, each sending three councillors to the newly reformed Liverpool City Council.
+St Peter's was one of the original sixteen wards established under the Municipal Corporations Act 1835, each sending three councillors to the newly reformed Liverpool City Council.
 It took its name from the prominent St Peter’s Church on Church Street, Liverpool’s first post-Reformation parish church, built in 1700, consecrated on 29 June 1704, and designated a pro-cathedral upon the establishment of the Diocese in 1880.